vmware-tanzu/vm-operator/docs/tutorials/deploy-vm/README.md

     ```

 8.  :wave: The field `spec.bootstrap`, and the fields inside of it, are used to configure the VM's [bootstrap provider](#bootstrap-provider).

+9.  :wave: The field `spec.cdrom` is used to configure the VM's [CD-ROM](../concepts/workloads/vm/#cd-rom) devices to mount ISO images.

 ## Bootstrap Provider